sophierain/contract2game/README.md

           1. the first is not implied by the second: skip and hope it gets rewritten in the future
           2. the first is implied by the second: add the negation of the second to the first

+## Removing the redundant Player branches step 3:

+After the case consistency transformations, we still have one branch per next possible choice and player (except for the ignore branches).
+However this way the previous player can choose who the next player will be, which does not mirror the smart contract.
+Hence we have to prune all but one player per choice.

+We do this in the following way:

+1. we compare siblings with equivalent constraints (hence same action, different player).

+2. if one of the siblings leads to a leaf and the other does not, we keep the one that is not a leaf (this player can still perform some action).
+Doing this differently leads to unsound behaviour. (some address can call another fct in the smart contract, then this should be mirrored in the game tree.)

+3. If none of the siblings is a leaf, we pick the player who is higher in the precedence ordering.
+We define the precedence ordering as follows: The player of the parent node fixes the starting point.
+Considering the ordered list of players, we pick the one sibling whose player is the closest neighbor on the right of the previous one.
+E.g. if we have players [A,B,C], the player of the parent node was B, and we are comparing equivalent siblings where one player is A the other is C, we give player C precendence, because the neighbors of B to the right are first C, then A.

+4. if both siblings are leafs, we proceed as in 3.

 ## Building the game tree step 3: apply utilities behav, existentially quantify "future dependencies" and  split in each upstream behav, (maybe top-down)

   1. rewrite constraint acc. to state tracker